JesNetWD/CSS-Projects/README.md

 - Loading Animation 1
 - Loading Animation 2
 - Archery Target
+- Word Carousel

 ### 🛠️ In Progress / Planned

-- **Word Carousel** - A loop of different words created using CSS animations.
+- **Flag of France** - A simple recreation of the French flag using only HTML and CSS layout.

 ---